 We had an amazing experience at the Kaplan House.
 It was the perfect place for Doug to be: comfortable, loving and supportive, with the added layer of professional expertise.
 And, he could still have his visitors and family by his side.
 I remember how the Kaplan House staff made us feel so special.
 They were always there for us and communicated extremely well with me.

 Care Dimensions allowed me to provide a wonderful experience for Doug in his journey through end of life.
 They allowed me and my family to enjoy every moment with Doug in a home-like setting and if there was anything we needed they were right there for us.
-In recognition of their expert and compassionate care, and to commemorate Doug’s memory, I’ve formed Woody’s Wonders Team to support the Walk for Hospice on October 2.
+In recognition of their expert and compassionate care, and to commemorate Doug’s memory, I’ve formed Woody’s Wonders Team to support the Walk for Hospice.
 I know that the funds raised from teams like Woody’s Wonders will help other patients and families at one of the most difficult times of their lives.
 I also formed this team to honor Doug’s memory.
 He was ‘one in a million’ and he lives on in the hearts and minds of all who knew him.